featbit/featbit-java-sdk/README.md

 `startWaitTime`: how long the constructor will block awaiting a successful data sync.
 Setting this to a zero or negative duration will not block and cause the constructor to return immediately.

-`offline`: Set whether SDK is offline. when set to true no connection to your feature management platform anymore
+`offline`: Set whether SDK is offline. when set to **true** no connection to your feature management platform anymore

+`disableEvents`: Set whether disable to send events. when set to **true** no sending any events to your feature management platform

 Here is an example of creating a client with default configurations: